gitlabform/gitlabform/README.md

 It just goes through a loop of projects list and make a series of GitLab API requests.
 Where possible it corresponds to GitLab API 1-to-1, so for example it just PUTs or POSTs the hash set at given place in its config transformed into JSON, so that it's not necessary to modify the app in case of some GitLab API changes.

+## Gitlab CI/CD support

+You can use gitlabform as a part of your [CCA](https://en.wikipedia.org/wiki/Continuous_configuration_automation) pipeline, example for gitlab could be found at .gitlab-ci.example.yml file.
+Important note is that when you are exposing your configuration to the pipeline, you have to ensure that token with access to gitlab instance is well protected.
+Recommended way to do that is to set GITLAB_TOKEN as an environment variable in your pipeline.

 ## Contributing